Peedee2002/24t1-rust/ws01/tut01.md

 # Hi!

 I am Peter, your co-tutor!
-My other co-tutor is not here today, but we got a sub.
+My other co-tutor is Kaiqi!
 - graduated, working
 - Did a bit of rust
 - crazy enough to build a webapp with it (with a cool group)